-Available diameters – The sleeve anchor comes in six diameters and in a number of different lengths for each diameter depending on the application.
-The minimum length of sleeve anchor to be used is determined by adding the thickness of the material being fastened to the minimum embedment of the diameter of sleeve anchor being used.
+Available diameters – The sleeve anchor comes in six diameters and in several lengths for use in a variety of applications.
+To get the minimum sleeve anchor length, add the item's material thickness to the minimum embedment of the sleeve anchor.

-Head Styles – Two head styles are available with the standard masonry brick screw: the hex washer slotted and the flat countersunk phillips.
-All the hex washer slotted masonry brick screws lengths are measured from under the head and the flat countersunk phillips is measured as an overall length.
+Head Styles – Two head styles are available with the standard masonry brick screw: the hex washer slotted, and the flat countersunk Phillips.
+All the hex washer slotted masonry brick screws lengths are measured from under the head and the flat countersunk Phillips is measured as an overall length.

-A number of different types of female brick anchors are available.
-The best one to use depends on personal preference and the specific application.
+Several different types of female brick anchors are available.
+The best one to use depends on preference and the specific application.
 Each female anchor requires a bolt and washers to be purchased separately.
-Many times the bolt chosen will determine the female anchor that will be used.
-If a lag screw is used then the lag shield brick anchor will be used.
-If a bolt is used with national coarse threads then any of the female brick anchors with internal national coarse threads can be used.
-Some of the female brick anchors require a setting tool to be used to set the brick anchor into the base material.
-These types of brick anchors require that the anchor is placed so that setting tool can be used to set the anchor into the brick properly.
+Many times, the bolt chosen will determine the female anchor that will be used.
+If a lag screw is used, then you would use the lag shield brick anchor.
+If a bolt is used with national coarse threads, then any of the female brick anchors with internal national coarse threads can be used.
+Some female brick anchors require a setting tool to be used to set the brick anchor into the base material.
+These types of brick anchors require that the anchor is placed so that setting tool can set the anchor into the brick properly.